startadaywithasmile/startadaywithasmile.github.io/_posts/2021-4-8-presentation.md

 ## Introduction ##
 ----

-Avatar (Screenplay) was written in 1995 which was supposed to be the next film after Titani.
+Avatar was written in 1995 which was supposed to be the next film after Titani.

 {% raw %}
 ```liquid